Scale and redshift dependent limits on cosmic neutrino properties: Data, modeling and methodology

 \subsection{Analysis methodology}

-In order to calculate the theoretical power spectra and the background evolution of the Universe, we use the Boltzmann solver \texttt{CAMB}~\cite{Lewis:1999bs}.
+As we have discussed, in order to calculate the theoretical power spectra and the background evolution of the Universe, we use a modified version of the Boltzmann solver \texttt{CAMB}~\cite{Lewis:1999bs}.
 For the Bayesian analysis, we employ the Monte Carlo Markov Chain (MCMC) method to infer the posterior distributions of model parameters, leveraging the publicly available package \texttt{CosmoMC}~\cite{Lewis:2002ah,Lewis:2013hha}.
 We assess the convergence of the MCMC chains via the Gelman-Rubin statistic criterion, requiring $R - 1 \lesssim 0.05$~\cite{Gelman:1992zz}, and analyze the chains using the package \texttt{Getdist}~\cite{Lewis:2019x}.